'Manhattanhenge' to make final sunset appearance of the year tonight

 WHY DO SUNRISE AND SUNSET TIMES CHANGE DURING THE YEAR?

-Thousands of people flock to see the sunset view twice a year, across four different days.
+Thousands of people go to see the sunset view twice a year, across four different days.

 The first time this year was in late May.
-Now, the sun and streets will align again during sunset on Friday and Saturday evening.
+The sun aligned again on Friday and Saturday night.

-The FOX Forecast Center said partly cloudy skies could slightly impact the view both evenings, but won't entirely ruin chances.
+The FOX Forecast Center said partly cloudy skies could slightly impact the view again Saturday evening.

-On Friday, the sun will be perfectly aligned, while on Saturday the sun will be slightly obscured.
+On Friday, the sun was perfectly aligned with the grid, while on Saturday the sun will be slightly obscured.

 According to the American Museum of Natural History, Manhattanhenge will also be viewable from Tudor City Overpass in Manhattan and Hunter's Point South Park in Long Island City on Queens.